 Gulmarg to Pahalgam

 As we went from Gulmarg to Pahalgam the whole sight changed.
-This is one big fact about Kashmir that its hues changes with every new place we visit!
+This is one big fact about Kashmir that its hues change with every new place we visit!

 It was surrounded by Alpine peaks, Lidder & Seshnag rivers, deep-cut mountain valleys covered with giant conifers, rich vegetation and dominant forest cover which was indeed spectacular.
 Numerous beauty spots, more than 20 lakes, umpteen guides and horsemen to mentor you… Pahalgam and the way to Pahalgam with saffron fields and apple garden are a feast for eyes.